allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 def map = ['firstName': 'John', 'lastName': 'Doe']
 ```

-Simply, neat syntax for collection literals is what you expect
+Simply, the neat syntax for collection literals is what you expect
 from a modern programming language, especially if it’s created from scratch.
 Instead of collection literals, Kotlin offers the bunch of built-in functions:
 `listOf()`, `mutableListOf()`, `mapOf()`, `hashMapOf()`, and so on.